 Back to top

 The IADC Amicus Curiae Committee regularly reviews requests for amicus participation, making recommendations to the Board of Directors.
-If you have a case that you believe merits IADC participation, the form to request review and PDF is available on this website along with the requisite guidelines.
+If you have a case that you believe merits IADC participation, the form to request review and PDF is available along with the requisite guidelines.

-After completing the form, please send it to the IADC office, or email it to email@example.com.
+After completing the form, please send it to the IADC office, or email it to Mary Beth Kurzak, Executive Director, at email@example.com.
 You may also contact IADC Amicus Curiae Committee Chair Kendall Harrison at firstname.lastname@example.org for further information.
 A member of the Amicus Curiae Committee may contact you to obtain additional information about the case.